-The tool which tax authorities can most readily use to maximize tax revenue is therefore the ability to perform audits.
-For a given audit technology, the tax authority's audit strategy can be summarized by the pair (p,q) where p is audit probability and q is audit effectiveness.
+The tool most readily available to tax authorities is therefore the legal right to perform audits.
+For a given audit technology, I characterize the tax authority's audit strategy by the pair (p, q) where p is audit probability and qis audit effectiveness.
 The tax authority can be modelled as choosing either p or q, as for a given choice of one, the other is determined endogenously by the budget constraint: the tax authority therefore faces a trade-off between the number of audits it performs, and the effectiveness of each audit.